TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-premises/licensing.md

 {{< img src="/img/diagrams/tyk-selfmanaged-launch.png" alt="Tyk Self-managed Launch">}}

 ## Flex - for multiple teams within a single data centre or cloud

 ✅ For multiple teams that require high availability and horizontal scaling <br/>
 ✅ For Kubernetes-based deployment within one cluster / region

 {{< img src="/img/diagrams/tyk-selfmanaged-flex.png" alt="Tyk Self-managed Flex">}}

 ## Global Multi-team - for the largest global enterprises at scale

 ✅ For managing your APIs centrally while deploying edge gateways in independent clusters / regions <br />
 ✅ For the highest availability across data centers <br />
 ✅ For Kubernetes-based deployment in multiple cluster / multiple regions <br />
-✅ For larger organisations with data sovereignty requirements
+✅ For larger organisations [with multiple teams]({{< ref "tyk-multi-data-centre.md#organisational-benefits" >}}) and [data sovereignty](https://tyk.io/blog/strategies-for-dealing-with-data-sovereignty-at-scale/) requirements <br />

+The license starts with 3 environments and 2 regions, can be extended to more environments and regions as needed.

 {{< img src="/img/diagrams/tyk-selfmanaged-multiteam.png" alt="Tyk Self-managed Global Multi-team">}}

-##  Need more?
-Don't see what you need?
+##  Don't see what you need?

 [Contact us](https://tyk.io/contact/) to discuss custom or enterprise deployments.